slawekzachcial/terraform-protect-module/README.md

 (cd config/pro && terragrunt apply -var recreate=1)
 ```

-This operation fails as it also causes `null_resource.module_guardian` to be
+This operation fails as it causes `null_resource.module_guardian` to be
 re-created first but the resource is protected by `prevent_destroy`.

 Finally, to destroy the resources: